Hazrat Shahjalal International Airport: Development of the third terminal

 The construction of the new third terminal of the airport was expected to be completed by May 2024.
 The Japan International Cooperation Agency (JICA) provided the financial assistance of for the project in the form of loans, while the rest of was contributed by the government of Bangladesh.
 The terminal will cover an area of 542000 sqm, including the passenger terminal with a floor area of roughly 230000 sqm; a 5900 sqm square VVIP complex; a 41200 sqm cargo building; and multi-level car parking building having a capacity of parking 1,044 cars, with a tunnel.
 Upon completion of the third terminal, the passenger handling capacity of the airport will increase to 24 million from the current 8 million per annum.
 37 aeroplanes can be parked at the terminal at once.
 Cargo handling capacity will also increase to 500,000 from 200,000 tonnes annually.
 A corridor will also be built to connect the new terminal with the two existing terminals.

-Following delays in the construction work, the opening of the new terminal was delayed to mid 2025 then to the end of 2025 or 2026.
+In March 2026, State Minister for Civil Aviation and Tourism M Rashiduzzaman Millat has said it may take six to nine months to launch operations from the third terminal of Hazrat Shahjalal International Airport.